 The battle for this new district pitted Democrat Kyrsten Sinema, a former state senator, against Republican Vernon Parker, the former mayor of Paradise Valley.
-Both parties invested heavily in the race, though a Democratic super PAC tipped the TV ad war balance of power slightly in the Democrat's favor.
-A winner has not been yet projected.
+Both parties invested heavily in the race, though a Democratic super PAC tipped the TV ad war balance of power slightly in the Democrat’s favor.

 California 30: Rep. Brad Sherman (D) vs. Rep. Howard Berman (D)

-One of the nastiest House races of 2012 was between two incumbent Democrats due to redistricting and the state's new primary system, in which the top two finishers advanced to the general election.
+One of the nastiest House races of 2012 was between two incumbent Democrats due to redistricting and the state’s new primary system, in which the top two finishers advanced to the general election.
 Rep. Brad Sherman had at least one advantage over Rep. Howard Berman: He represented more of the redrawn Sherman Oaks-area district.
 Sherman won the primary with 42.4% of the vote compared with 32.4% for Berman.
 The remaining votes were split among five candidates.
 The race hit a nasty patch last month, when the two men shouted at each other at a public forum.
-Sherman is the projected winner.

 California 31: Rep. Gary Miller (R) vs. Bob Dutton (R)

-Seven-term incumbent Rep. Gary Miller faced a tough challenge from a fellow Republican in a race also determined by California's new primary system.
-Miller's opponent was Bob Dutton, a state senator and businessman.
+Seven-term incumbent Rep. Gary Miller faced a tough challenge from a fellow Republican in a race also determined by California’s new primary system.
+Miller’s opponent was Bob Dutton, a state senator and businessman.
 Miller represented none of this redrawn district, while Dutton represented much of it in the state legislature.
-Miller is the projected winner.

 California 36: Rep. Mary Bono Mack (R) vs. Raul Ruiz (D)